LucasDelfino92/morrowindsharp/setup.md

 On the *Profile* dropdown menu below the ID card icon, select **Morrowind++**.
 This will be the profile we will be modding, and you can always revert to the **Vanilla** profile to quickly deactivate all installed mods.

 ## Tools

+Because mods can conflict with one another, or have bugs/unintended changes themselves, we will be installing a number of tools to help us troubleshoot and get rid of these issues.

+> Though many tools have been made available over the years, we will be installing the ones we need for this guide.

 [**TES3View**](https://drive.google.com/file/d/1EWixc_jahvJZb0AKBfHv8Gi4ozDSNrie/view?usp=sharing)